 - Observation of the pacing lead throughout the procedure is essential to avoid the potential risk of pacing lead perforation. - There may be an increased risk of stroke in transcatheter aortic valve replacement procedures, as compared to balloon aortic valvuloplasty or other standard treatments in high or greater risk patients. - The devices are designed, intended, and distributed for single use only.
-Do not resterilize or reuse the devices.There are no data to support the sterility, nonpyrogenicity, and functionality of the devices after reprocessing. - Incorrect sizing of the valve may lead to paravalvular leak, migration, embolization, residual gradient (patient-prosthesis mismatch) and/or annular rupture. - Accelerated deterioration of the valve due to calcific degeneration may occur in children, adolescents, or young adults and in patients with an altered calcium metabolism. - Prior to delivery, the valve must remain hydrated at all times and cannot be exposed to solutions other than its shipping storage solution and sterile physiologic rinsing solution.
-Valve leaflets mishandled or damaged during any part of the procedure will require replacement of the valve. - Caution should be exercised in implanting a valve in patients with clinically significant coronary artery disease. - Patients with pre-existing bioprostheses should be carefully assessed prior to implantation of the valve to ensure proper valve positioning and deployment. - Do not use the valve if the tamper evident seal is broken, the storage solution does not completely cover the valve, the temperature indicator has been activated, the valve is damaged, or the expiration date has elapsed. - Do not mishandle the delivery system or use it if the packaging or any components are not sterile, have been opened or are damaged (e.g. kinked or stretched), or the expiration date has elapsed. - Use of excessive contrast media may lead to renal failure.
+Do not resterilize or reuse the devices.There are no data to support the sterility, nonpyrogenicity, and functionality of the devices after reprocessing. - Incorrect sizing of the valve may lead to paravalvular leak, migration, embolization, residual gradient (patient-prosthesis mismatch) and/or annular rupture. - Accelerated deterioration of the valve may occur in patients with an altered calcium metabolism. - Prior to delivery, the valve must remain hydrated at all times and cannot be exposed to solutions other than its shipping storage solution and sterile physiologic rinsing solution.
+Valve leaflets mishandled or damaged during any part of the procedure will require replacement of the valve. - Caution should be exercised in implanting a valve in patients with clinically significant coronary artery disease. - Patients with pre-existing prostheses should be carefully assessed prior to implantation of the valve to ensure proper valve positioning and deployment. - Do not use the valve if the tamper evident seal is broken, the storage solution does not completely cover the valve, the temperature indicator has been activated, the valve is damaged, or the expiration date has elapsed. - Do not mishandle the delivery system or use it if the packaging or any components are not sterile, have been opened or are damaged (e.g., kinked or stretched), or the expiration date has elapsed. - Use of excessive contrast media may lead to renal failure.
 Measure the patient's creatinine level prior to the procedure.
-Contrast media usage should be monitored. - Patient injury could occur if the delivery system is not un-flexed prior to removal. - Care should be exercised in patients with hypersensitivities to cobalt, nickel, chromium, molybdenum, titanium, manganese, silicon, and/or polymeric materials. - The procedure should be conducted under fluoroscopic guidance.
+Contrast media usage should be monitored. - Care should be exercised in patients with hypersensitivities to cobalt, nickel, chromium, molybdenum, titanium, manganese, silicon, and/or polymeric materials. - The procedure should be conducted under fluoroscopic guidance.
 Some fluoroscopically guided procedures are associated with a risk of radiation injury to the skin.
 These injuries may be painful, disfiguring, and long-lasting. - Valve recipients should be maintained on anticoagulant/antiplatelet therapy, except when contraindicated, as determined by their physician.
 This device has not been tested for use without anticoagulation. - Do not add or apply antibiotics to the storage solution, rinse solutions, or to the valve. - Balloon valvuloplasty should be avoided in the treatment of failing bioprostheses as this may result in embolization of bioprosthesis material and mechanical disruption of the valve leaflets.